mrshmllow/wire/doc/guide/keys.md

 ## Introduction

-Wire Tool is very unopinionated as to how you encrypt your secrets, Wire only handles pushing and setting up permissions of your key files.
+Wire is very unopinionated as to how you encrypt your secrets.
+Wire only handles pushing and setting up permissions of your key files.

-The `source` of your key can be a literal string (unencrypted), a path (unencrypted), or a command that wire runs to evaluate the key.
+The `source` of your key can be a literal string (unencrypted), a path (unencrypted), or a command that Wire runs to evaluate the key.
 Programs that work well with wire keys include:

 - GPG